pagopa/developer-portal/.changeset/eight-paws-impress.md

 "nextjs-website": minor
 ---

-Webinar link visible on production environment
+Make the link to the webinar list page visible in the navigation menu also in the production environment